leto/mastering_komodo_dpow/mastering_komodo_dpow.md

 Any difference in the response from different instances should be inspected by a human, since it indicates incorrectly set up software or a potential attack.

+The API for when notarizations have made it to the KMD chain is at https://komodostats.com/api/notary/summary.json and the API for looking up an arbitary txid and whether it has been notarized to Bitcoin is in development.

 # Cost of DPoW

 The raw cost of 64 global notary nodes making transactions roughly once per